ArthurNvs/restart/README.md

-Find out more in:

-*SwiftUI Masterclass 2021 - iOS 15 App Development & Swift 5*
+This project is a module from the *SwiftUI Masterclass 2021 - iOS 15 App Development & Swift 5*.